cherylberger/UFO/README.md

 In a summary statement, describe one drawback of this new design and two recommendations for further development.

 #### Drawback of this webpage
+The reader is expected to know something about the key value pairs and would need access to the data file or prior knowledge of the contents.

 #### Additional recommendations for further development

 ##### Recommendation #1
+Add a clear filters button

 ##### Recommendation #2
+Add drop-down menus to allow the user input to match the available data